The Story Behind the Name

 When she inherited all of Hattie’s journals, Lisa began transcribing the work, creating found poetry and flash narratives along the way.
 Visit The Hattie Diaries for a beautiful collection of creative nonfiction by Lisa, all born of Hattie’s words.

-We continue honoring this tradition and love of stories Lisa established, publishing simple but powerful writing, stories put to the page because the words and characters and experiences burned inside the author.
+In January 2019, Lisa stepped down and passed the baton to our new owner, Christi Craig.
+We continue honoring the tradition and love of stories Lisa established, publishing simple but powerful writing, stories put to the page because the words and characters and experiences burned inside the author.
 We love fiction, narrative nonfiction, poetry and prose that speaks to the spirit of Hattie, her tenacity and her passion for recording the truth of her time, stories rooted in place that offer readers social and historical context, cultural and philosophical insights.